darksworm/aerospace-scratchpad/README.md

 ### Benchmarks

-Comparing with a script that does the same this extension runs runs *~150ms* faster.
+Comparing with a script that does the same this extension runs about *150ms to 250ms* faster.

-See: `scripts/benchmarks.sh` for details, and you can run it yourself.
+See: `scripts/benchmarks.sh` for details, and test it yourself.

 ## License